rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqlplus/login-scripts/README.md

 ```
 That file is called:
 * When SQL\*Plus in started in `/nolog` mode; in that case, the `_USER` substitution variable is void (`""`)
-* For each database logon; the `_USER` substitution variable set to the database username.
+* For each database logon; the `_USER` substitution variable is set to the database username.

 So the trick is to:
 1. Put all common SQL\*Plus init. commands (e.g. `SET ARRAYSIZE 200`) which do not actually require being